heoelri/azurearc/arck8s/lab1/lab1.md

 minikube   Ready    master   3d1h   v1.17.0
 ```

-If this isn't working, yet, please return to the [Lab 1 Prerequisites](/arck8s/lab1/lab1_prerequisites.md).
+If this is not working, yet, please return to the [Lab 1 Prerequisites](/arck8s/lab1/lab1_prerequisites.md).

 ### Prepare Arc Agent deployment

-Before we can proceed with the deployment we've to gather a few information about our subscription.
+Before we can proceed with the deployment we have to gather a few information about our subscription.

 ```bash
 # Azure Configuration Details